 Community Tampa Bay recently held district wide one-day youth leadership conferences for middle and high school students attending Pinellas County Schools.
 The theme of the conferences was: “What’s Your Story?”
 This question lies at the heart of Community Tampa Bay’s work with both youth and adults, as we strive to create a community free from all forms of discrimination.
 Everyone has a story, and our personal narratives – those we are born with, those we tell ourselves and those other decide for us – shape our lives.
 Sharing our stories with others and having others listen to those stories, whether they are of triumph, struggle or everything in between, creates the opportunity for genuine relationships.
 And relationships are the foundation from which we can end discrimination.
 When we have the opportunity to build genuine relationships with people who don’t look like us or who come from different backgrounds, we not only learn about them, we learn about ourselves.
 Through these relationships, we have the opportunity to question our assumptions and biases and to expand our hearts and minds.
 Through these relationships, we can engage in transformative dialogue – those discussions that are sometimes hard to have but […]

 Last Thursday, Community Tampa Bay (CTB) hosted Evident Impact, a panel discussion featuring Pinellas County leaders sharing their perspectives on the importance of diversity and inclusion in the workforce.
 For more than two decades, Community Tampa Bay’s leadership and diversity education programs (which are based on our trademarked ANYTOWN curriculum and adapted to be age- and setting-appropriate) have emphasized three primary ways to foster inclusion effectively: dialogue, relationships and modeling diversity at all levels of an organization.
 Throughout the discussion at Evident Impact, each panelist in their own words validated these proven approaches by sharing how dialogue, genuine relationships and intentionally building a diverse pipeline of leaders and employees have influenced their organizations’ success.
 President & CEO of the Greater St. Petersburg Area Chamber of Commerce, Chris Steinocher, mentioned the Chamber’s approach to gaining comfort in having the sometimes uncomfortable conversations about bias that pave the way for genuine dialogue.
-The importance of relationships was emphasized by Joe Conrod, Director of Diversity & Employee Relations for All Children’s Hospital Johns Hopkins Medicine, who shared his own story of the various cross-cultural relationships that have influenced his life and personal success: “We need to learn how to be friends with […]
+The importance of relationships was emphasized by Joe Conrod, Director of Diversity & Employee Relations for All Children’s Hospital Johns Hopkins Medicine, who shared his own story of the various cross-cultural relationships that have influenced his life and personal success.
+Speaking passionately about taking inclusion to heart, Joe earned […]

 “ANYTOWN changed my life.”
 I’ve heard this statement more than any other since I joined Community Tampa Bay as its new Executive Director in March.
 If there is anything I’ve learned in my brief time here so far, it’s that we change lives.
 I am so humbled and honored to have the opportunity to lead such an incredible organization!
 My whole life has been dedicated to social justice, both personally and professionally, and I am excited to continue the journey with Community Tampa Bay.
 Growing up in a diverse community, surrounded by a family passionate about civic engagement and service, I naturally gravitated toward non-profit leadership.
 Most recently, I was the Executive Director of an organization in the San Francisco Bay Area where we provided new shoes and clothing to thousands of homeless and low-income children each year.
 For over 15 years, my experiences have allowed me to manage programs, lead fundraising and communications initiatives, serve on Boards and Advisory Boards and volunteer with community organizations in the US and overseas.
 My passion has always been celebrating diversity and supporting an end to discrimination.
 I’m thrilled to be a part of a team of devoted donors, volunteers and staff working to do […]